 Born in 1917 and raised in New York City, John Franzese grew up during a boom era for organized crime — and it didn’t take long for him to get involved himself.

-Franzese was twenty-one when he was arrested for the first time on charges of assault in 1938.
+Franzese was 21 when he was arrested for the first time on charges of assault in 1938.
 His violent inclinations didn’t cease there.
 A few years later, during World War II, he was discharged from the Army due to his “homicidal tendencies.”